madanbaduwal/usa-university-application-process/visa_interview_questions.md

 Answer: [1].

-* My Prof.Santosh KC is also doing research on this problem.
+* My Prof.X is also doing research on this problem.
 His research profile Citation: 5216, h-index: 38, motivated me to work with him.
 * After a bidirectional meeting with him, I found that they are using coral TPU, Jetson Nano, and supercomputers supported by google, Nvidia, and an open mind to training deep learning algorithms.
 They are also organizing symposiums and conferences in computer vision and healthcare to foster research culture.
 * And the computer science and artificial intelligence course offered by the USD Including advanced machine learning, Computer Vision, Design Analysis, and Computer algorithms aids to solve the current problem in machine learning.
 For These reasons, I am going to join USD.